wclr/watchalive/README.md

 </script>
 ```

-## Command line usage

-You may also install it globally to use from command line
-> npm install watchalive -g

-Usage:
-> watchalive [options]

-> watchalive --port 8000 --base /front-app

-> watchalive --config myconfig.json

-> watchalive myconfig.json

-By default looks up 'watchalive.json' in working directory to use as config file.

-## Grunt/gulp task wrapper
-> npm install watchalive-runner

-Just pass your config as options to watchalive grunt/gulp task.
-In grunt/gulp task there is available option `useGlobal` (`boolean, false`) tells if to use locally installed watchalive version or global one.
-By default the tasks looks up for local watchalive package and falls back to global.

 ## Default config
 The default config gives you a <b>quick look</b> on all options and default values that will be merged with your config values.